pH-7/GoodJsCode/readme.md

 ### ✅ Action to take

-Add a BitBucket/GitHub pipeline or a git hook on your project level for rejecting any unused and commented code.
+Add a BitBucket/GitHub pipeline or a git hook on your project level for rejecting any unused, dead and commented code.

 **[⬆️ Back to top](#-table-of-contents)**